remult/remult/docs/guide/40-Adding Validations.md

     "modelState": {
         "price": "Price is required",
         "availableFrom": "Invalid Date",
-        "availableTo": "Should be greater than Avaiable From" }
+        "availableTo": "Should be greater than Available From" }
 }
 ```